 Alex is a splitboarder, mountain biker, adventurer, advocate, and storyteller.
-She started her career on Capitol Hill/campaigns working for progressive members of Congress.
-Wanting to get back to the mountains, and work with the sports that get her out of bed every morning, Alex took a job with Protect Our Winters heading up their membership and advocacy efforts.
-Now she consults for values drive active outdoor brands.
+She started her career on Capitol Hill, campaigning and working for progressive members of Congress.
+Wanting to get back to the mountains and work with the sports that get her out of bed every morning, Alex took a job with Protect Our Winters heading up their membership and advocacy efforts.
+Now she consults for values-driven active outdoor brands.

 Doughnuts or Bagels?
 Definitely Doughnuts.
 The Vermonter in me is obsessed with maple glazed and cider doughnuts.

 - Home mountain range?
 The Green Mountains of Vermont have shaped me as a snowboarder, a mountain biker, and a person.